devyanic11/Recipe-Organiser/README.md

 # Recipe Organizer

-Recipe Organizer is a simple command-line Python application that allows users to manage and search for their favorite recipes.
+Recipe Organizer is a web application that allows users to manage and search for their favorite recipes.
 With this application, you can easily add new recipes, view a list of all recipes, search for recipes by name, and view the details of a specific recipe.

 ## Features